josephchancey/riot-lol-match-trends/README.md

 # Conclusion

 There was no statistical signifiance between one side winning more than the other.
-The means are extremely close to one another, and the frequencey off statistically significant winning events are also extremely close and within a margin of error.
+The means are extremely close to one another, and the frequencey of statistically significant winning events are also extremely close, and within a margin of error.
 Whilst this dataset cannot speak to the issue of the HUD being in the way, red did win more than blue within the Master and Grand Master rankings.
 In Challenger, blue had 4 more matches won over red.
 There is a noticable decrease in Red's margin of total won matches over blue as you go up in Rank.
-Though, this is likely due to the limited size of my data.
-The dataset for Master is larger than Grand Master and Challenger.
-And the data for Grand Master is larger than the data for Challenger.
-As stated before, there is no statistical signifiance between one side winning more than the other.
 What DOES matter is objectives.
 Objectives in the game have the highest statistically significant correlation to a win than any other variable.
+If blue takes structural objectives first in these ranks, their odds of winning are marginally higher than red's.
+Red's odds of winning are marginally higher than blue's if red takes dragon or baron first within these three ranks.

+I conclude that blue does win more games than red if blue takes a structural objective first within the limits of the ranks this dataset includes.
+I can not say with confidence that the map is 'one-sided' per-se.
+What is apparent to me is the masterful work Riot has done in balancing the game.
+The margins are incredibly narrow.
+With a different dataset, I would like to further explore blue and red's win chances after taking first objectives.
+More can be revealed this way, and could allow me to make recommendations towards team balance.

-Thus, my hypothesis was proven wrong by my analysis!
+Thus, my hypothesis was proven wrong by my analysis.